 On Sundays, you’ll catch us in flowery dresses and sweatpants, sneakers and heels, elaborately painted and bare-faced, animatedly debating hate crimes toward women, the media objectification of females, and the idealization of youth.
 Looking around, I swell in pride that my troops are getting stronger.
 Not to pick a fight but to be the catalyst of change so we are not judged solely by our cover, silenced at the table, or put in a box we don’t want to be in.
 My battle to change our school policy is still ongoing.
 However, it’s no longer just me.
 Our fight has become a community project, and I have faith that together we will keep raising our voices until there’s no choice but to hear us.

 Know the Importance of the Personal Statement Essay

-As many colleges announce the continuation of test-optional policies for 2021-2022, the Personal Statement essay has become an even more important factor in the application review.
+As many colleges announce the continuation of test-optional policies, the Personal Statement essay has become an even more important factor in the application review.
 Colleges have fewer application items to review, so they will heavily weigh the Personal Statement essay.